-The Bank reports the risk weighted exposure amounts in line with the CRD IV guidelines.
-In 2016 the total risk exposure amount decreased by EUR 359 million from EUR 4,594 million to EUR 4,237 million, mainly due to the application of credit risk mitigation for the mortgage deposits and the overall reduction of the mortgage portfolio.
+The Bank reports the risk weighted exposure amounts in line with the CRR regulation and CRD IV guidelines.
+In 2017 the total risk exposure amount decreased with EUR 213 million from EUR 4,237 million to EUR 4,024 million, mainly due to the overall reduction of the mortgage portfolio (including the Acier portfolio).